River Stour, eastern England: Etymology and usage

-The name is of ambiguous and disputed origin.
+The name is of uncertain and disputed origin.
+The river does not have a uniform pronunciation, varying from stowr to stoor.

 On one theory, the name Stour derives from the Celtic sturr meaning "strong".
 However, the river-name Stour, common in England, does not occur at all in Wales; Crawford noted two tributaries of the Po River near Turin, spelled Stura.
 In Germany the Stoer is a tributary of the River Elbe.
 According to Brewer's Britain and Ireland the Stour is pronounced differently in different cases: the Kentish and East Anglian Stours rhyme with tour; the Oxfordshire Stour is sometimes rhymed with mower, sometimes with hour, and the Worcestershire Stour always rhymes with hour.
-Locally, the River Stour dividing Essex from Suffolk does not have a uniform pronunciation, varying from stowr to stoor.

 As against that, stour is a Middle English word with two distinct meanings and derivations, still current enough to appear in most substantial dictionaries.
 As an adjective, with Germanic roots, it signifies "large, powerful" (in present-day Scandinavian languages stor means "big, great").
 As a noun, from medieval French roots, it signifies "tumult, commotion; confusion" or an "armed battle or conflict".
 Wiktionary also adds "blowing or deposit of dust", the primary definition in the Concise Oxford Dictionary, which adds that this is a northern English and Scottish usage of uncertain derivation.
 In 2006 it has been suggested that an Old European river-name was taken for an Old English adjective and that stour came to represent one pole of a structural opposition, with blyth at the opposite pole, allowing Anglo-Saxons to classify rivers on a continuum of fierceness.

 The Victorian etymologist Isaac Taylor proposed a very simple solution: that Stour derives from dŵr, the Welsh word for water.

 It is quite possible that the various Stours do not share a common origin and that they need to be considered in their own terms rather than as a single problem.
 Certainly there is currently no universally-accepted explanation.